blackchip-org/lfs-rpm/README.md

 is usually set to the number of processors on your machine.
 - `lfs_root_size`: Size to use for the root partition filesystem image.

+### `./lfs reset`

+This resets everyting to start a build from scratch again.
+It deletes everything under the *build* directory except for the sources, all exports under *containers* and removes any podman images or containers.

 ### `./lfs dist-clean`

-This should clean up all artifacts created by the build.
-It deletes everything under the *build* directory, all exports under *containers* and removes any podman images or containers.
+The same as `./lfs reset` but also removes the sources directory.

 ## RPM Notes